YCyuchen/RL_continuous_control/README.md

 ```
 File model.py contains the network (Actor and Critic) for DeepDPG and ddpg_agent.py contains policy for agent to make action.
 Run Continuous_Control.ipynb to see the details.

+## Evaluation
+The agent must get an average score of +30 over 100 consecutive episodes.
+The most recent score are stored using deque function in python's collection model.
+Say `scores = deque(maxlen=100)` Once the average score meet the demand, the weights of  models will be saved and the training will end.

 ## Depedency
 - python 3.6
 - [ml-agents](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md) from Unity
 - Numpy
 - pytorch(0.4.0)
+- matplotlib